Dialog: Function-Block: Math (with Calculator)

 Add Input buttonRed-14-1b

-1.Click the button to add an input-connectors to the Math FB.
+1.Click the button to add an input-connector to the Math FB.

 You need one input-connector for each variable or parameter in your equation.